 The passage shows the men of Judah took women of the many nations that traded with them and indulged in acts of harlotry with these women.
 “And of thy garments thou didst take, and

-We can further solidify this understanding in the usage of the word garment in verses 17 & 18 in contrast to the use in verse 16.
-This shows that broidered garments are different from garments of
+We can further solidify this understanding by differentiating the word garment in verses 17 & 18 from the use in verse 16.
+This shows that “broidered garments” differ from “garments of

 We see that the doctrines taught as trivial stories to children often carry deeper meanings which would otherwise provide great insight into the Bible and all the scriptures.
-These innocent interpretations instead act as a barrier to understanding the Word of God, and with enough of these barriers, the words of God become musings of insanity.
+These innocent interpretations instead act as a barrier to understanding God’s Word; with enough of these barriers, the words of God become musings of insanity and folly.

 The coat of many colours has a massive significance to its usage on purity on the earth and the usage of leadership modelled from the example of God and his glory surrounding him.
 The attack we see today by using the rainbow as a symbol of sin is a direct attack on God and shows the spiritual wickedness in high places on the earth.